 The DJI Vision App

 You need the DJI Vision app to make the most of the Phantom 2.
-The free app is available for iOS and Android.
+The free app is available for iOS.
 Connect your smartphone to the drone’s WiFi network and you can then view a live feed from the camera.
 Although the quality of the live stream is quite low, it’s more than enough to see what’s happening.
 This makes piloting the drone much easier as you can fly it out of your direct line of sight without fear you’ll lose it.
 It also makes it much easier to shoot video.

 The app is used for triggering the camera.
 If you want to start recording video or take a picture, you have to use the onscreen buttons.